Moduli stacks of Higgs bundles on stable curves: Preliminaries

 The map $\mathbb{A}^{n+1} \to \mathbb{A}^{1}$, $(t_{1},\ldots,t_{n+1}) \mapsto t_{1}t_{2}\cdots t_{n+1}$ intertwines this action with the trivial action on $\mathbb{A}^{1}$ and hence \eqref{eq:S[n]action} induces an action of $G[n]$ on $S[n]$.

 In \cite[Section 1.1]{Li}, Jun Li constructed a $G[n]$-equivariant family of expanded degenerations $W[n]$ over $S[n]$.
 It is constructed by several birational transformations of the family $\mathcal X\times_S S[n]$.
-The curves occurring in the family are all possible expanded degenerations of the family $\mathcal X/S$ for which the length of rational chains is bounded by $n$.
+The curves that occur in the family are all possible expanded degenerations of the family $\mathcal X/S$ for which the length of rational chains is bounded by $n$.

+\textbf{Notation: To be consistent with our notations, from now on, we will denote Jun Li's family of expanded degenerations by $\mathfrak X[n]$ over $S[n]$.}

-\subsubsection{\textbf{Stack of bounded Expanded degenerations}}
+\subsubsection{\textbf{Stack of bounded expanded degenerations}}

-The significance of the family $W[n] \to S[n]$ is that it can be used as an atlas for the universal family of expanded degenerations with bubbling of length $\leq n$.
+The significance of the family $\mathfrak X[n] \to S[n]$ is that it can be used as an atlas for the universal family of expanded degenerations with bubbling of length $\leq n$.

 Indeed, recall from \cite[Definition 1.9, Proposition 1.10]{Li} the following \begin{Def} The \emph{\bfseries stack of expanded degenerations} of $\mathcal{X}/S$ is the stack

 given by the assignment